ericlim-kiwibank/skills-customize-your-github-copilot-experience/assignments/games-in-python/README.md

-# 🎮 Hangman Game Challenge
+# 📘 Assignment: Games in Python – Hangman

+## 🎯 Objective

-Build the classic word-guessing game using Python strings, loops, and user input.
+Build a classic Hangman game in Python to practice string manipulation, loops, conditionals, and user input.

-## � What You'll Build

-Create a Hangman game where players guess letters to reveal a hidden word before running out of attempts.
+## 📝 Tasks

+### 🛠️ Task 1: Set Up the Game

+#### Description
+Create a Python program that sets up the basic structure for a Hangman game.

+#### Requirements
+Completed program should:

+- Define a list of possible words
+- Randomly select a word for the player to guess
+- Display the word as blanks (e.g., _ _ _ _)

+### 🛠️ Task 2: Implement Game Logic

+#### Description
+Add the main game loop to handle user guesses and track progress.

+#### Requirements
+Completed program should:

+- Accept letter guesses from the player
+- Reveal correct letters in their positions
+- Track and display incorrect guesses remaining
+- End the game with a win or lose message

+---
 **Skills practiced:** String manipulation, loops, conditionals, random selection

-## ✅ Must Have's

-Your game must:
-- Randomly select words from a predefined list
-- Accept letter guesses and show current progress (_ _ _ format)
-- Track incorrect guesses remaining
-- End when word is guessed or attempts exhausted
-- Display win/lose messages